Houston vs Auburn Players to Watch - Second Round

 Houston's Last Game

-In its previous game, Houston beat Northern Kentucky on Thursday, 63-52.
-Its leading scorer was Jarace Walker with 16 points.
+On Thursday, in its last game, Houston defeated Northern Kentucky 63-52.
+With 16 points, Jarace Walker was its leading scorer.

 |Name